raipc/atsd-jdbc/README.md

 ### Apache Maven

 Add dependency to `pom.xml` in your project.
-The JDBC driver will be imported automatically since the project is hosted in the MavenCentral/SonaType repositories.

 ```xml
 <dependency>